 Christmas is probably the favorite holiday for many people.
-And I think it's not because of religious believes, but because it's family time, and time for magic and forgiveness.
-Christmas is different for everyone of us.
+And I think it’s not because of religious beliefs, but because it’s family time, and time for magic and forgiveness.
+Christmas is different for every one of us.
 Every house has its own traditions and rituals with special food and Christmas decorations.
 What is your perfect Christmas?
 How do you see it?

 Christmas is a very extraordinary time, a time of hopes and dreams.
 I feel very wonderful around Christmas, I hope you feel the same.

 - 5 Tbsp. unsweetened cocoa powder (Dutch-process or natural)

 - 2 1/2 cups nuts and dried fruits of your choice, coarsely chopped

 - 1 cup chopped candied citrus (I used orange marmalade instead)

 - 3 oz. bittersweet or semisweet chocolate, chopped, melted and cooled

 - 1 cup granulated sugar